FractalFir/wrapped_mono/README.md

 - [X] Implementation of Inertop Traits for all simple types.
 - [X] Full documentation for all features
 ## Version 0.2
-- [X] Arrays with more than one dimension.
-(Multi-dimensional arrays work, but they behave like 1D arrays.
-This may be a limitation of the mono runtime, or it could be solvable)
+- [X] N-Dimensional arrays
 - [X] Autoimplementation of some Interop traits (Interop Send,InteropRecive) for structs.
 - [X] Reading of assembly meatadata - primitive API, all features work, but API is hard to use(a lot of steps to retrieve data).
-- [X] Rework of Method type, change invocation API to a safe one and implement Fn traits *mostly done, 2 functions need changes*
+- [X] Rework of Method type, change invocation API to a safe one and implement Fn traits *mostly done, 2 functions need changes,argument type checks must bee added*
 - [ ] Delegate support
 - [ ] Event support
 ## Version 0.3